julienLombard/blog-mvc/README.md

 ## Installation (1/1)

-## Step-1 : composer.json
+## Step-1 : composer.json file

-To generate the composer.json file, first enter the command `composer init` in your command console.
+To generate the composer.json file, start to enter the command `composer init` in your command console.

 ```
 This command will guide you through creating your composer.json config.